A bucket list can be a tricky beast.

 1. Hawaii

-So much more than a handy vacation spot for holiday-makers from North America, East Asia and Australasia, The Hawaiian Islands offer endless adventure, mystique and cultural immersion.
+So much more than a handy vacation spot for holiday-makers from North America, East Asia and Australasia, The Hawaiian Islands offer endless adventure, mystique, natural wonders and cultural immersion.
 The main islands of Ohau, Maui and Kauai have more than enough to see and do for one holiday, so you just need to pick one.
-Traditional chants describe how ancient ancestors shaped the islands, casting rivers of fire and water down volcanic peaks tipped with snow into the surrounding ocean defended by goddesses of the sea – and you too can become one for a day.
+Traditional chants describe how ancient ancestors shaped the islands, casting rivers of fire and water down volcanic peaks tipped with snow into the surrounding ocean defended by goddesses of the sea – and you too can become one for a day as you immerse in the rich culture of Hawaii.
 An eco-tour company on Maui offers mermaid adventures, providing mermaid swim lessons and a mermaid tail.

 So many places, so much to see and do, and one life waiting to be changed.